Enrico204/blocklists/README.md

 Each entry in a category have some attributes (like `update_every`) that you can use to optimize the download.

-The `tools/` directory contains a Go project with a tool to fetch all lists and merge them, so that you can import them in `ipset` or other tools.
-[See the README inside the `tools/` directory to discover how to use it.](tools/README.md)
+The `tools/` directory contains a Go project with utilities around IP lists: fetch, merge, analyze.
+They can prepare these lists you can import them in `ipset` or other tools.
+[See the README inside the `tools/` directory to discover how to use it.](tools/README.md) Some Go packages are available, shall you need to read these YAML/iplists in another way.

 I started this repository from the FireHOL IP lists index, as the FireHOL project development seems to be on hiatus.
 [Further details on differences between this index and FireHOL is in the FIREHOL.md file.](FIREHOL.md)